-Flood Chrome works by spinning up hundreds or even thousands of instances of Google Chrome, and running scripts you define here to drive a load test.
-We can this Browser Level Load Testing.
+Flood Chrome works by spinning up hundreds or even thousands of instances of Google Chrome, and running the scripts you define here to drive a load test.
+We call this Browser Level Load Testing.

 This project is currently in beta and APIs are subject to change.

 First, make sure you have installed the latest version of NodeJS for your platform.